Critical Lands

 In 2000, the Flathead Lakers brought together private landowners, local land trusts, conservation organizations, counties, tribes, and public agencies to identify, conserve, and restore land critical to maintaining clean water in our watershed.
 These efforts gave rise to the Flathead River to Lake Initiative, a collaborative partnership that works together to conserve critical lands that help sustain our Flathead natural heritage while accommodating smart growth.

-The strength and commitment of this group has led to protecting 6,800 acres of critical lands, adding to a conservation network of more than 12,700 acres of private and publicly protected lands along the Flathead River; reestablishing the native plant community at nine stream and river riparian restoration sites; and educating our community about the importantce of these riparian systems.
+The strength and commitment of this group has led to protecting nearly 9,000 acres of critical lands, adding to a conservation network of more than 14,000 acres of private and publicly protected lands along the Flathead River; reestablishing the native plant community at nine stream and river riparian restoration sites; and educating our community about the importance of these riparian systems.

-The success of the Flathead River to Lake Initiative is entirely due to the hard work of all the partners involved, successful coordination and cooperation, and the landowners who support and believe in preserving their beautiful and critically important lands.
+The success of the Flathead River to Lake Initiative is due to the hard work of partners involved, successful coordination and cooperation, and the landowners who support and believe in preserving their beautiful and critically important lands.

 Bad Rock Canyon Conservation Project Complete